HistoryWeirdLarry Walters tied 42 weather balloons to his lawn chair and rose to 16,000 feet over Los Angeles.8779k11 years ago

 HistoryWeirdIn 1971, a man named Dan Cooper hijacked a plane, extorted $200,000, parachuted into a stormy night, and vanished without a trace.
 The only clue ever found was $5,800 of the ransom, rotting on a riverbank years later.2 months ago

 HistoryMind-BlowingIn 1990, the cockpit windshield of British Airways Flight 5390 blew out at 17,400 feet.
-Captain Tim Lancaster was sucked halfway out of the aircraft.
-Flight attendant Nigel Ogden grabbed his legs and held on for 20 minutes while co-pilot Alastair Atchison made an emergency landing.
-Lancaster survived with frostbite and fractures.
+The captain was sucked halfway out of the aircraft.
+A flight attendant grabbed his legs and held on for 20 minutes while the co-pilot made an emergency landing.
+Everyone survived.
 The cause?
-84 of the 90 windshield bolts were the wrong size — installed by a shift manager who'd done it by eye instead of checking the manual.25 days ago
+84 of 90 windshield bolts were the wrong size.1 month ago

 TrendingEntertainmentFunnyUC Davis engineer David Phillips spotted a Healthy Choice promotion offering airline miles for pudding barcodes.
 He bought 12,150 cups for $3,140, earned 1.25 million frequent flyer miles, donated all the pudding to the Salvation Army, and claimed an $815 tax deduction.
-Adam Sandler's Punch-Drunk Love was based on him.14524 days ago
+Adam Sandler's Punch-Drunk Love was based on him.1501 month ago